Fred H. Bixby Fellowship Program: Overview/FAQs

 A. Louise Ouattara obtained her Ph.D. in biology and virology in 2010 at the Claude Bernard University and BioMerieux Emerging Pathogens Laboratory in Lyon, France.
 While enrolled for her Msc. in health and drug engineering at Joseph Fourier University in Grenoble (2004–2006), she also obtained a Magisterium in biotechnology, health, and the creation of enterprises from the Higher Trade School of Grenoble, allowing her to acquire technical knowledge as well as economic and management skills.
 Louise is a citizen of Côte d'Ivoire, and her fellowship is situated within the HIV and AIDS program at the Population Council's Center for Biomedical Research.
 She is mentored by Natalia Teleshova to study impact of zinc in the mucosa during vaginal HIV/SIV transmission.
 Understanding how the body responds to viral exposure to allow infection is essential to designing successful prevention strategies, and Louise's project can help inform microbicide development to curb the spread of HIV worldwide.

-Update: Dr. Ouattara will complete her fellowship 1 May 2013
+Update: Dr. Ouattara completed her fellowship 1 May 2013

 Edouard N. Akono obtained his Ph.D. in biochemistry (male reproductive toxicology and pharmacology) at the University of Yaoundé I in 2009 and is a citizen of Cameroon.
 Edouard's fellowship is within the Reproductive Health program at the Population Council’s Center for Biomedical Research.
 He is mentored by Patricia Morris to study the reproductive toxicity of prevalent environmental chemicals.
 His studies use Sertoli cells, which are isolated from the testis of experimental rats, and his research shows that the chemical bisphenol A (BPA)—a globally prevalent chemical that is commonly found in many plastic items—has a potent disrupting influence on these cells.
 Edouard’s study will bring important new information on the effects of such estrogen-like environmental chemicals to the field of global reproductive health.